Djemal Pasha: Balkan Wars

 In 1911, Djemal was appointed Governor of Baghdad.
 He then resigned to rejoin the army in the Balkan Wars on the Salonica front line, attempting to protect Turkey's European possessions.
 In October 1912, he was promoted to colonel.
 At the end of the First Balkan War, he played an important role in the propaganda drawn up by the CUP against negotiations with the victorious European countries.
-He tried to resolve the problems that occurred in Constantinople after the Coup of 1913.
-Djemal played a significant role in the Second Balkan War, and with the revolution of the CUP on 23 January 1913, he became the commander of Constantinople and was appointed Minister of Public Works.
-He was assigned the military command in the Constantinople Vilayet by Grand Vizier Mahmud Sevket Pasha and by December 1913 he was given the title Pasha.
-In February 1914, he was promoted to Minister of the Ottoman Navy.
+He tried to resolve the problems that occurred in Constantinople after the Coup of 1913, he became the martial-law commander of Constantinople and was appointed Minister of Public Works by Grand Vizier Mahmud Sevket Pasha.
+Djemal played a significant role in the Second Balkan War.
+By December 1913 he was given the title Pasha and in February 1914, he was promoted to Minister of the Ottoman Navy.